lucidrains/compressive-transformer-pytorch/README.md

     ff_dropout = 0.1,              # dropout in feedforward
     attn_layer_dropout = 0.1,      # dropout for attention layer output
-    gru_gated_residual = True,     # whether to gate the residual intersection, from 'Stabilizing Transformer for RL' paper memory_layers = range(6, 13),  # specify which layers to use long-range memory, from 'Do Transformers Need LR Memory' paper one_head_kv = True,            # share one key/value head for all queries, from Shazeers 'One Write-Head is All You Need' ff_glu = True                  # use GLU variant for feedforward
+    gru_gated_residual = True,     # whether to gate the residual intersection, from 'Stabilizing Transformer for RL' paper mogrify_gru = False,           # experimental feature that adds a mogrifier for the update and residual before gating by the GRU memory_layers = range(6, 13),  # specify which layers to use long-range memory, from 'Do Transformers Need LR Memory' paper one_head_kv = True,            # share one key/value head for all queries, from Shazeers 'One Write-Head is All You Need' ff_glu = True                  # use GLU variant for feedforward